flipacholas/Architecture-of-consoles/articles/dreamcast.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-Before the whole rendering process starts an extra component known as the **Tile Accelerator** performs a bit of pre-processing.
-It starts by allocating [a number of] 32x32 tile bins into which the geometry will be rendered.
+Before the rendering process starts a component known as the **Tile Accelerator** performs pre-processing.
+It starts by allocating several 32x32 tile bins into which the geometry will be rendered.

 Then the Tile Accelerator will:

 1. Grab the geometry data and drawing commands issued by the CPU (either using DMA or traditional transfers).
 2. Compile this data into an **internal format**.
-3. Distribute the geometry on each bin based on its coordinates.
+3. Distribute the geometry to each bin based on its coordinates.
 Clipped geometry will be discarded as well.
 4. Generate the resulting Display Lists.

 These Display Lists will be interpreted by the 3D engine.